CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/Lab-Instructions.md

 # Lab Instructions

-Once we launch the lab by clicking on launch lab button, we will get the VM on the left-hand side & Lab guide, environment details on right-hand side.
+Below instructions will take you through the lab experience and the essentials you need to know while performing the lab, including how to contact the help-desk.

 ## 1. Lab Virtual Machine with Azure Credentials and Browser

+Once we launch the lab by clicking on launch lab button, we will get the VM on the left-hand side & Lab guide, environment details on right-hand side.
 The environment will be as shown below:

    ![](media/labinst9.png)